-Relax in the hot springs and visit heritage sites at the Elsey National Park, the setting for the Australian novel We of the Never Never.
+Relax in the hot springs and visit heritage sites at Elsey National Park, the setting for the Australian novel We of the Never Never.

 Make a stop at Elsey National Park near Mataranka on your tour of the Stuart Highway.
 Relax in its famous thermal springs, explore heritage sites, and discover local literary history as the setting for the Australian novel We of the Never Never.